Jeffrey S. Lantis, Kent J. Kille, and Matthew Krain

 Cooperative learning is a means of providing opportunities for students to work together in an effort to accomplish an assigned intellectual task.
 There are different types of cooperative learning.
 In formal settings, students may stay in a learning group for several sessions in order to achieve a specific task.
 More informal cooperative learning situations usually are temporary or ad hoc groups that are formed by professors to facilitate some form of discussion and learning.
 In a cooperative learning class, it is important to clearly explain the pedagogical purposes and the required procedures of the course.
 Instructors should explain how an active learning course works and the responsibilities students have in this kind of course.
 An effective cooperative learning course demands the instructor’s active participation, as they must monitor the groups, answer research questions, and generally guide the direction of the course discussions.
 Though there are disadvantages and criticisms against cooperative learning, the study of international relations in particular can benefit from this method.
 The study of international relations is defined by problems and challenges that are interdisciplinary.
 Students thus need to be prepared for research and problem-solving in a variety of issue areas.
 Cooperative learning techniques that provide for the sharing of expertise and research findings with peers provide students with skills that are critical for success in the world today.

-Simulations and role-play exercises have been used in the international studies classroom for over fifty years, producing a considerable body of literature devoted to their study and evolution.
-From the earliest use of simulations in the classroom, instructors have sought to identify and characterize the benefits of these techniques for student learning.
-Scholars note, in particular, the value of simulations in achieving specific learning objectives that are not easily conveyed through lecture format.
-More recent writings have focused on what specific lessons can be conveyed through different types of exercises, and have included detailed descriptions or appendices so that others can use these exercises.
-And as simulations and role-play exercises have become more widely incorporated into the classroom, a growing body of literature has also provided instructions on how to custom design simulations to fit instructors’ specific needs.
+Simulations and games have been used in the international studies classroom for over fifty years, producing a considerable body of literature devoted to their study and evolution.
+From the earliest use of these techniques in the classroom, instructors have sought to identify and characterize the benefits of these tools for student learning.
+Scholars note, in particular, the value of simulations and games in achieving specific learning objectives that are not easily conveyed through lecture format.
+More recent writings have focused on what specific lessons can be conveyed through different types of exercises and have included detailed descriptions or appendices so that others can use these exercises.
+As simulations and games have become more widely incorporated into the classroom, a growing body of literature has provided instructions on how to custom design simulations to fit instructors’ specific needs.
 Although initial evaluations of the effectiveness of simulations were methodologically weak and flawed by research design, sampling, or other methodological problems, newer studies have become more sophisticated.
 Rather than simply arguing that simulations are (or are not) a better teaching tool than traditional class formats, there is greater recognition that simulations are simply one technique of many that can promote student learning.
-Scholars, however, are still seeking to understand under what conditions simulations and role-play exercises are especially beneficial in the classroom.
+Scholars, however, are still seeking to understand under what conditions simulations and games are especially beneficial in the classroom.

 The intellectual foundation of modern experiential learning theory owes much of its roots to John Dewey’s educational philosophy.
 In his seminal 1916 work, Democracy and Education: An Introduction to the Philosophy of Education, Dewey argued that human knowledge and education are rooted in inquiry, which in turn is rooted in human experience.
 His ideas, along with those of Jean Piaget, formed the basis of D. A. Kolb’s 1984 book Experiential Learning: Experience as the Source of Learning and Development.
 Kolb’s theory of learning, which he formulated to better understand student learning styles, became the starting point for the debate on the use of experiential learning.
 Kolb introduced a four-stage cycle to explain learning: concrete experience, reflective observation, abstract conceptualization, and active experimentation.
 His framework has been adopted to investigate how learning occurs inside the classroom.
 However, numerous criticisms have been leveled against Kolb’s learning styles approach.
 One type of criticism focuses on the importance of learning style on student learning, and another focuses on the construct validity, internal validity, and reliability of Kolb’s Learning Style Inventory (LSI).
 There are several avenues for improving the use of experiential learning techniques, such as the integration of service-learning into the classroom and an institutional commitment to designing a complete curriculum.